1Password/scim-examples/deprecated/README.md

 ## Process for deprecating deployment methods

 Generally speaking we try to improve existing deployment methods or create additional deployment methods.
-However, where updating existing deployment methods is not feasible, we will resort to deprecation.
+However, sometimes deployment methods become no longer relevant and so may be deprecated.

 Common reasons a deployment method may be deprecated include one or more of: